MochiLibraries/Biohazrd/README.md

 Interested in seeing it used?
 Check out [InfectedImGui](https://github.com/InfectedLibraries/InfectedImGui) or [InfectedPhysX](https://github.com/InfectedLibraries/InfectedPhysX).

+We also have peliminary documentation available in [the docs folder](docs/).

 ## License

 This project is licensed under the MIT License.
 [See the license file for details](LICENSE.txt).